Can I Use HSA or FSA Funds for Recovery Equipment?

 • A “but for” statement: the patient would not have purchased this absent their medical condition

 Who can write one: MDs, DOs, nurse practitioners, physician assistants, chiropractors (musculoskeletal scope), licensed physical therapists.
-Health coaches, personal trainers, and naturopaths cannot write an LMN that will hold up to IRS scrutiny.
-If your primary care physician isn’t familiar with the modality, rheumatologists, physiatrists, and sports medicine physicians are often better positioned.
+Health coaches, personal trainers, and naturopaths cannot write an LMN that holds up to IRS scrutiny.
+If your primary care physician isn’t familiar with the modality, rheumatologists and physiatrists are often better positioned.

 Timing is critical: The LMN must be dated on or before your purchase date.
-Buying first, then obtaining the letter, is the single most common and most costly mistake.
-Your administrator will deny the claim when the LMN postdates the receipt.
+Buying first and obtaining the letter afterward is the most common and most costly mistake—your administrator will deny the claim when the LMN postdates the receipt.

 HSA vs. FSA: Key Differences